Open-Deep-ML/DML-OpenProblem/README.md

 2. comment below the issue you would like to work on
 3. We will assighn the issue and let you know what number problem to make it

+### How to Add a Video Solution

+1. **Create a Comprehensive Video Solution**:
+   Your video should clearly explain the concept and provide a step-by-step solution to the problem.
+Feel free to include additional elements that enhance understanding, such as animations, hand-written examples, or any other visual aids that will help clarify the topic.

+2. **Upload the Video to YouTube**:
+   Once your video is ready, upload it to YouTube.
+Make sure the video is accessible and properly titled.

+3. **Include a Link to the Problem**:
+   In the video description, add a link to the corresponding problem on Deep-ML so that viewers can easily access and try solving the problem themselves.

+5. **Submit the Video Link**:
+In the corresponding problem folder, create a `.txt` file containing the link to your YouTube video.
+This will help us easily reference your solution.

 ## License

 This project is for educational reasons only.
 See the [LICENSE](LICENSE) file for details.